-The vines were planted in June of 2015.
-They will be cared for during 2015, 2016 and 2017, but no grapes will be harvested.
+The first vines were planted in June of 2015.
+They will be cared for during 2015 and 2016 and the first harvest will be in their third year, 2017.
+The hybrid varieties will have the clusters thinned to at least 50% while the vinifera will be thinned more.
 Harvesting of any grapes during these years forces the plant to put its energy into fruit production and not root development.
 This reduces eventual yield and makes the vine more susceptible to winter injury.

 There are about 20 acres that could be planted in the future.
 Eight acres lie in the mid portion of the vineyard (covered in white daisies in the above picture) and are situated about 50-100 feet lower than the 14 acres that was planted in 2015.
 This section will be planted next year.
 It will be drain tiled in July 2015 and the soil prepared.
 Reisling, Petit Milo and Cabernet Foch will be planted.

 There are no plans for a winery.
 Don is a farmer at heart!